Voldakk/IMT2531-Graphics-Programming-Exam/assets/levels/format.md

 ### Ghost house construction
 The ghost house is where the ghost spawn and go to respawn when eaten by Pacman.
-The ghost spawn (G) marks the exact thile they wil spawn on.
+The ghost spawn (G) marks the exact tile they wil spawn on.
-The floor (H) is similar to the normal floor exept is causing live ghosts to move upwards.
+The floor (H) is similar to the normal floor except it causes alive ghosts to move upwards.
 The door (D) is a visible barrier only the ghost can go through.
 The door should always be above the ghost's spawn point

 ### Ghost scatter tiles